4.5 564 Google reviews

 • Structural changes in grey matter and neural circuits can impact cognitive and emotional regulation.

 • Genetic and environmental stressors further influence brain development, increasing susceptibility.
+Some prenatal exposures are considered leading schizophrenia causes.

 Genetic Factors